dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 Software engineers can utilise MCP servers from within their coding editors to retrieve the contextual information generated in the previous phases, from UX design systems, wikis and task management tools.

-Instruction files (Markdown files) should be created in code repositories to define coding standards, project conventions and to describe the business domain.
+Instruction files (Markdown files) should be created in code repositories to define coding standards, project conventions, business domain etc.

 * **Task Assignment**: assign a task to an agent, the task should have a detailed description and references to related context sources such as PRD, UX designs and software design documents.
   * *"Get the details of the task described in ticket: \[...\], review the current project and implement the required changes."*